-On completion of a cross-disciplinary Master of Climate Change at the Australian National University, Kirsten joined the Conservation Council in late 2019 as the Climate and Sustainability Campaigner.
-She has written and project managed Make the Switch and Make the Move websites and public engagement on going gas-free and active travel respectively.
+After completing her Masters of Climate Change at the Australian National University, Kirsten joined the Conservation Council in late 2019.
+She project managed and wrote Make the Switch and Make the Move websites and public engagement on going gas-free and active travel respectively.

-Kirsten has previous experience in public and private sectors, most recently as a graphic designer specialising in technical communication and infographics on subjects from agriculture and environment to health and technology.
-Her focus now is on communicating climate change and other social–environmental issues to address the root causes and drive systemic change needed for a sustainable future for people and planet.
+Kirsten has previous experience in public and private sectors, most recently as a graphic designer specialising in communication on subjects from agriculture and environment to health and technology.
+Her focus now is on communicating climate change and other social–environmental issues to address the root causes and drive the systemic change needed for a sustainable future for people and planet.

 Born and raised in Canberra, Peta is an environmental scientist, honours law student at the ANU and activist, who believes in marrying the spheres of law and ecology to create effective environmental policy and law.
 Peta has also worked in research, renewable energy advocacy, and community-led law reform.

 Passionate about environmental justice and biodiversity conservation, Peta intends to dedicate her career to protecting the animals, plants, and landscapes she loves.
 Essential to this mission is her belief that everyone deserves to have their voice heard.
 Peta is particularly passionate about First Nations People being empowered to participate in decision-making.
 Growing up in Canberra, Peta has loved watching the city change with her and looks forward to shaping its future.